giellalt/dict-sma-mul/inc/00readme.txt

 2. freq_ADJ_lemma-pos_to-check.xml - These entries are not in src dir. (cip 01.09.2011)

+Open questions:
+What about this file: adj_not_in_fst.txt?
+Is it neither in dict nor in fst?

 The files are on the csv (comma separated) format, like this:
 "lemma"<tab>"POS"<tab>"translation"<tab>"...